ros2/ros2_documentation/source/Roadmap.rst

      - Large
      - Open Robotics
      -
-   * - ContentFilteredTopic
+   * - Filter Topic Messages by Content in rclcpp
      - Large
      - Sony
      - 1st quarter 2022
-   * - WaitForAcknowledgments
+   * - Waiting For Acknowledgments by the reliable Publisher
      - Small
      - Sony
      - 4th quarter 2022